-If you happened to read my ible for Homemade Raspberry Sherbet you know that I have a very nice 91 year old neighbor that lets me pick all her raspberries.
+If you happened to read my recipe for Homemade Raspberry Sherbet you know that I have a very nice 91 year old neighbor that lets me pick all her raspberries.
 She also has a Starkrimson (red) pear tree that she allows me pick from!!

-The tree itself isn't that big but there are thousands of pears on it.
+The tree itself isn't that big but there are hundreds of pears on it.
 I decided the best way to use these relatively small pears was to make pear sauce.
 My entire family loves pear sauce so I made 10 quarts of it!

 The process is VERY easy as there is no peeling like with applesauce!
 YAY!

-Step 1: Pick and Wash Pears
+Step 1: Pick and Wash Fresh Pears for Pear Sauce

 If you do not have a pear tree you might want to ask around to see if someone in your neighborhood does.
 Chances are they would love to give you several dozen pears to keep them from falling off the tree and rotting on the ground.